SolidBlock-cn/extshape/README-en.md

 The hardness, mining tools and mining time of all stairs, slabs, fences and walls are equal to their base blocks, which is the same behaviour of vanilla, instead of related to their volume.
 For example, a plank slab and a plank block will take the same time to mine.

 In vanilla, the hardness of pressure plates and buttons equals to 1/4 or 1/3 of their basic blocks.
 All pressure plates and buttons added in this mod have the same hardness as 1/4 of their base blocks.
-(Bedrock blocks are invulnerable in Survival Mode, but bedrock pressure plates and bedrock buttons drop normally when losing blocks relied on.)
 This mod simply extends buttons: soft buttons (wool buttons, snow buttons) trigger 60 ticks (3 seconds); hard buttons (obsidian buttons, bedrock buttons) trigger 5 ticks (1/4 second).
 Like in vanilla Minecraft, all buttons and pressure plates have no collision box.

 This mod also adds "double smooth stone slab" and "petrified oak planks" blocks, respectively crafted from smooth stone slabs and petrified oak slabs.
 Vanilla smooth stone blocks can still be crafted into smooth stone slabs.

 Blocks added by this mod inherit most features of their base blocks:

-- All blocks based on the wool blocks and planks are flammable (burning time equals vanilla full blocks).
+- **Wool and planks** blocks (which means blocks in based on wool or planks different shapes) are flammable (burning time and spreading speed equal vanilla full blocks).
-- Wool blocks and plank blocks can be used as fuels.
-Slabs and vertical slabs when use as fuel can consume half the time of their base blocks.
-Buttons used as fuels smelts about 1/3 the time of their base blocks.
-Quarter pieces and vertical quarter pieces when used as fuels smelts 1/4 the time of the base blocks.
+- **Wool, planks, wood and log** blocks can be used as fuel.
+Slabs and vertical slabs, when used as fuel, can consume half the time of their base blocks.
+Buttons used as fuels smelt about 1/3 the time of their base blocks.
+Quarter pieces and vertical quarter pieces, when used as fuel, smelt 1/4 the time of the base blocks.
-- All wool blocks, no matter whether they occupy the space of a whole block, can block sculk sensors.
+- **Wool** blocks, no matter whether they occupy the space of a whole block, can block sculk sensors.
     - Note that in vanilla, wool carpets dampen vibrations but cannot occlude signals.
 However, all woolen blocks in this mod occlude all vibration signals.
-- All netherrack blocks are infiniburn.
-Bedrock blocks are infiniburn in the end.
+- **Netherrack** blocks are infiniburn.
+- **Bedrock** blocks are infiniburn in the end.
+They are not harvestable in Survival Mode.
+However, bedrock buttons and pressure plates may drop when they lose the blocks they relie on.
-- All blocks of endstone, obsidian and crying obsidian are immune to ender dragons.
+- **Endstone, obsidian and crying obsidian** blocks are immune to ender dragons.
-- Netherite blocks and ancient debris blocks, when dropped as items, resist fire and lava.
+- **Netherite** blocks and **ancient debris** blocks, when dropped as items, resist fire and lava.
-- Blocks base on gold blocks and raw gold blocks can be admired by piglins.
-Breaking blocks base on gold blocks, raw gold blocks and gilded blackstone irritates piglins.
+- **Gold and raw gold** blocks can be admired by piglins.
+- Breaking **gold blocks, raw gold blocks and gilded blackstone** blocks irritates piglins.
-- A snow stairs or snow slab, when placed on a grass block, if it just covers the whole top of the grass block, makes it snowy, just like covered by a snow block or snow.
+- A **snow** stairs or snow slab, when placed on a grass block, if it just covers the whole top of the grass block, makes it snowy, just like covered by a snow block or snow.
-- Small dripleaves and large dripleaves can be placed on blocks base on moss blocks and clay (only building blocks).
+- Small dripleaves and large dripleaves can be placed on blocks base on **moss blocks and clay** (only building blocks).
-- Blocks base on pumpkin, melon, moss block, shroomlight, nether wart block and warped wart block can be composted.
+- Blocks base on **pumpkin, melon, moss block, shroomlight, nether wart block and warped wart block** can be composted.
-- Blocks based on packed ice drop only mined with items with Silk Touch enchantment.
+- Blocks based on **packed ice and sculk block** drop only mined with items with Silk Touch enchantment.
-- Blocks based on clay block, snow block, melon block, etc., drop their corresponding items when mined, such as clay ball, snow ball (only when shoveled) and melon slice.
+- Blocks based on **clay block, snow block, melon block**, etc., drop their corresponding items when mined, such as clay ball, snow ball (only when shoveled) and melon slice.
 Number of items dropped by slabs, quarter pieces, vertical slabs, vertical slabs are based on that of base blocks divided by 2 or 4, and double slabs drop the double.
 Some items dropped may be affected by Fortune enchantment, and blocks themselves are dropped when mined with tools with Silk Touch.

 ### Crafting and smelting